High-quality, heavy-duty dolly. Folds for easy portability. Aluminum and plastic construction weighs just ten pounds, and it won't rust.

 On the heavier side (20 pounds).
 Does not fold down for portability.

-When you've got boxes, sacks, or who knows what to move from A to B, nothing makes the job quicker and easier than a good dolly, or hand truck.
+When you've got boxes, sacks, heavy furniture, or who knows what to move from A to B, nothing makes the job quicker and easier than a good dolly, or hand truck.
 There's an enormous variety too, from folding models you can throw in the trunk, to sturdy platforms that will carry hundreds of pounds.

 The basic concept of an upright dolly is simple: leverage gives you the ability to lift more than you could on your own, wheels make it easier to move.
 That idea has evolved, and we now have three configurations: